 The idea at the heart of the project is to produce five short (10min.) films, each inspired by an aspect of the Mayflower story, or an issue that the Pilgrim’s faced: themes such as Migration, Religious Intolerance, Cultural Integration and Social Justice.We are not setting out to tell the history of the Pilgrim’s journey per se, but to make modern, relevant and diverse short films that have been inspired by their story, and that can say something powerful and resonant about the problems facing humanity in the 21st Century.

-Phase one is to produce the first of five films as a pilot project to show at screening events for funding bodies and sponsors, to gather support for the full five film event.
+Phase one is to produce two of five films as a pilot project to show at screening events for funding bodies and sponsors, to gather support for the full five film event.